yudengdeng/CDA/README.md

 # CDA
-This is a collection of codes from MATH/STAT 5354 Winter 2023 at UTA
+This is a collection of relevant R/SAS codes from MATH/STAT 5354 Winter 2023 at UTA